UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/README.md

 DATABASE_URL=[Insert Supabase Project URL] DATABASE_KEY=[Insert Supabase Project API key]
 ```
-The DATABASE_URL variable should contain your Supabase project url and the DATABASE_KEY should contain your Supabase project’s API key.
-To learn how to create a new supabase project: see [here](https://medium.com/@heshramsis/building-a-crud-app-with-supabase-and-express-a-step-by-step-guide-for-junior-developers-81456b850910).
+The `DATABASE_URL` variable should contain your Supabase project url and the `DATABASE_KEY` should contain your Supabase project’s API key.
+To learn how to create a new Supabase project: see [here](https://medium.com/@heshramsis/building-a-crud-app-with-supabase-and-express-a-step-by-step-guide-for-junior-developers-81456b850910).
 Note that for the purposes of this project, we will provide the grader with all necessary API keys and URLs.

 ### Running the Application